adeliiee22/adeliiee22/README.md

 🌟 **Computer Science Student | Data Engineer | Tech Enthusiast**

-I'm Dewi, a computer science student from Universitas Gadjah Mada, driven by a passion for transforming data into actionable insights.
+I'm Adel, a computer science student from Universitas Gadjah Mada, driven by a passion for transforming data into actionable insights.
 I specialize in **data engineering, analytics, and AI development**.
 I’m always excited to explore new technologies and leverage them to create impactful solutions.

 ---